Art, Artist and Atmosphere

 Make a Visit to the Famed Sawdust Art Festival in Laguna

-Sawdust Art Festival opened its doors to greet the public
+Sawdust Art Festival has been opening its doors to greet the public

-on July 2 for its 38th annual summer show.
+for its annual summer show since 1965.
 The highlight

 of the Sawdust Art Festival has always been its exhibitors